brainbot-com/es-nozzle/doc/intro.rst

 Overview
 ==========================
-nozzle recursively synchronizes directories into an Elasticsearch_ cluster. nozzle is scalable and fault tolerant.
+es-nozzle recursively synchronizes directories into an Elasticsearch_ cluster. es-nozzle is scalable and fault tolerant.

 Dependencies
 ==========================
-nozzle needs a running RabbitMQ_ instance. nozzle has been tested with RabbitMQ version 2.8.7 and 3.0.1. nozzle works with elasticsearch version 0.90 and up.
+es-nozzle needs a running RabbitMQ_ instance. es-nozzle has been tested with RabbitMQ version 2.8.7 and 3.0.1. es-nozzle works with elasticsearch version 0.90 and up.

 Java_ JDK 7 or JRE 7 must be installed.